-The schools will ensure that any member of school staff providing support to a pupil with medical needs should have received suitable training.
-Training should be sufficient to ensure that staff are competent and have confidence in their ability to support pupils with medical conditions, and to fulfil the requirements as set out in individual healthcare plans.
+Schools must ensure that any member of school staff providing support to a pupil with medical needs has received suitable training.
+Training should be sufficient to ensure that staff are competent and have confidence in their ability to support pupils with medical conditions and to fulfil the requirements as set out in individual healthcare plans.

-The relevant healthcare professional should normally lead on identifying and agreeing with the school, the type and level of training required, and how this can be obtained.
+The relevant healthcare professional should normally lead on identifying and agreeing with the school the type and level of training required and how this can be achieved.

-Staff must not give prescription medicines or undertake health care procedures without appropriate training (updated to reflect any individual healthcare plans).
+Staff must not give prescription medicines or undertake health care procedures without appropriate training or due consideration to any individual healthcare plans.

 A first-aid certificate does not constitute appropriate training in supporting children with medical conditions.